Samsung/Tizen.NET/_posts/2019-03-08-How-to-use-SkiaSharp-in-Tizen-Net.md

 toc_sticky: true
 ---

-SkiaSharp is a cross-platform 2D graphics API for .NET platforms powered by the Skia Library of Google.
-It provides a comprehensive API that is used on mobile, TV, watch and desktop.
+SkiaSharp is a cross-platform 2D graphics API for .NET platforms powered by the Google Skia Library.
+SkiaSharp provides a comprehensive API that is used on mobile, TV, watch, and desktop platforms.
+You can use SkiaSharp to create many different types of graphics, tables, and text in your own application.

-So, you can easily make your own application with multifarious graphics such as texts, graphs and images using SkiaSharp.
-For more information about the SkiaSharp APIs, see the official [SkiaSharp API](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3) document.
+For more information about SkiaSharp APIs, see the [SkiaSharp API](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3) guide.

-This post is made for introducing how to use SkiaSharp in Tizen .NET.
+This post introduces SkiaSharp use in Tizen .NET.

-## Create Tizen .NET application
+## Create a Tizen .NET application
-At first, create Tizen .NET UI application.
-If you are not familiar with Tizen .NET application, several posts on [Quick Guides]({{site.url}}{{site.baseurl}}/guides) help you to understand how to create Tizen .NET application.
+Create a Tizen .NET UI application.
+If you are not familiar with the Tizen .NET application, see [Quick Guides]({{site.url}}{{site.baseurl}}/guides) for further information.

-This post will share an example code using ElmSharp.
-The sample application references the TizenFX package which contains ElmSharp.
+In this post, we share example code using ElmSharp.
+The sample application references the TizenFX package, which contains ElmSharp.

 ## Change the target framework
-Change the target framework on project file of UI application(.csproj) for using `SkiaSharp` in Tizen .NET.
+Change the `TargetFramework` of the UI application project file (.`csproj`) using SkiaSharp in Tizen .NET.

-### AS-IS
+### As is
 ~~~html
   <PropertyGroup>
     <OutputType>Exe</OutputType>